aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-04-step-01-enable-patch.md

 From here you can utilize the AWS provided Command document **AWS-RunPatchBaseline** to scan or patch your instances.

-{{% notice note %}} Outside of this workshop, you can also select Configure Patching and link the Patch Baseline to the Maintenance Window (or create a new Maintenance Window), it will register the run task with the maintenance window and also register the Patch Group as a target.
+:information_source: **Note**: Outside of this workshop, you can also select Configure Patching and link the Patch Baseline to the Maintenance Window (or create a new Maintenance Window), it will register the run task with the maintenance window and also register the Patch Group as a target.
 It utilizes the existing role AWSServiceRoleforAmazonSSM.
-{{% /notice %}}

 ### Scan instances for missing updates